marcinjak9/italian-flavours-gatsby/src/pages/i-am-angelina/index.md

   ogTitle: I am Angelina
   ogUrl: /
   seoDescription: >-
-    I am a professional gourmet travel curator.
-I am the founder of Italian Flavours, a boutique tour operator specialised in creating unique cultural-culinary holidays in Italy.
+    I am a professional gourmet travel curator and the founder of Italian Flavours, a boutique tour operator specialised in creating unique cultural-culinary holidays in Italy.
 Oh...and of course I am Italian, 100%.
   seoKeywords: I am Angelina